Top 15 Popular Specflow Interview Questions

 Answer:

-With modern software development methodologies, continuous integration is a kind of a buzzword and is generally referred to as a set of practices, where every commit to the source code is considered as a candidate for production release.
+With modern software development methodologies, continuous integration is a kind of buzzword and is generally referred to as a set of practices, where every commit to the source code is considered as a candidate for production release.

 Hence every commit essentially triggers different types of tests as quality gates to ensure that the change being committed does not cause any tests to fail or break.